Access and inclusion

 The Freedom of Information Act 1992 gives the public a right to apply for access to documents held by the City of Subiaco.

-The city offers a variety of grants and sponsorships designed to support innovative cultural and community activities.
+The city offers a variety of grants and partnerships designed to support innovative cultural and community activities.
 Individuals, community-based organisations and local groups that enhance the provision of programs, services and support to the Subiaco community are encouraged to apply.Green waste collection

 The city offers residents free on demand green waste collection throughout the year.
 Greywater systems